simayadolahi/LibraryAPI/README.md

 A Flask-based API for managing a library system.
 The project allows an admin to add and edit books and authors, while users can borrow books.
 It uses SQLAlchemy for the database and Flask-Login for user authentication.

 ## Features:
-- Admin can add and edit books and authors.
+- Admins can manage books and authors.
-- Users can browse and borrow books.
+- Users can borrow books.
-- Integrated with SQLAlchemy and Flask-Login.
+- Secure user authentication with login and registration.
+- Easily extensible with Flask Blueprints for modularity.

 ## Installation:
 1. Clone the repository: